 Estates Committee External Member

-We are seeking expressions of interest from suitably experienced individuals, with broad experience in IT leadership in large and complex organisations, in serving on our Estates Committee.
+We are seeking expressions of interest from suitably experienced individuals, with broad experience in real estate leadership in large and complex organisations, in serving on our Estates Committee.

 This role provides an exciting opportunity to be involved in the governance of one of the world’s leading universities.
 The Estates Committee advises on the University’s physical and digital estate ensuring a world-class integrated infrastructure underpinning Edinburgh’s excellent academic, teaching, research and public engagement activities.
 Estate Committee meetings are held four times a year.